 Planning your First Disney World Trip

 As you can see, a Disney holiday takes a lot of planning.
 There are so many different things to think about but when you get there everything falls into place.
-Whether or not you have dining reservations at the top restaurants, FastPasses for the latest rides and meet and greets with all the favourite characters you will have a fantastic time.
+Whether or not you have advance dining reservations at the top restaurants, FastPasses for the latest rides and meet and greets with all the favourite characters you will have a fantastic time.
 I am envious of everyone experiencing the Disney World magic for the first time – it really is something you will never forget.

 Planning your First Disney World Trip